-Here are the Volunteer Projects that The Buckthorn Man is working on.
+Here are the Volunteer Projects that The Buckthorn Man used to work on.
 Come and join me!

 The Hartland Marsh is a where I first learned to use a chainsaw back around 1995.
 I started working there in earnest in 2004 and spent most of my free time and extra money working on the project for 7 years.